-When planning to backup a LXD server, consider all the different objects that are stored/managed by LXD:
+When planning to back up a LXD server, consider all the different entities that are stored/managed by LXD:

-Only backing up the database or only backing up the container filesystem will not get you a fully functional backup.
+Only backing up the database or only backing up the instances will not get you a fully functional backup.

 In some disaster recovery scenarios, that may be reasonable but if your goal is to get back online quickly, consider all the different pieces of LXD you’re using.